 - Would modernization of the data platform during migration prove to be a wise investment of time, energy, and budget?
-As with application migration, Azure PaaS managed storage options, such as Azure SQL Database, Cosmos DB, and Azure Storage, offer significant management and flexibility benefits, but migrating to these services may require refactoring of existing data and the applications that use that data.
-Data platforms often require significantly less refactoring than the application platform would.
-As such, it is very common for the data platform to be modernized, even though the application platform remains the same.
+As with application migration, Azure PaaS managed storage options, such as Azure SQL Database, Azure Cosmos DB, and Azure Storage, offer significant management and flexibility benefits, but migrating to these services may require refactoring of existing data and the applications that use that data.
+Data platforms typically require less refactoring than the application platform would.
+Therefore, it's common for the data platform to be modernized, even though the application platform remains the same.
 If your data can be migrated to a managed data service with minimal changes, it is a good candidate for modernization.
 Data that would require extensive time or cost to be refactored to use these PaaS services may be better migrated using IaaS-based virtual machines to better match existing hosting capabilities.

 - Is your application currently running on dedicated virtual machines or sharing hosting with other applications?
 Application running on dedicated virtual machines may be more easily migrated to PaaS hosting options than applications running on shared servers.

 - Does your data have complex data storage requirements?
-Production applications usually require data storage that is highly available, offers always on functionality and similar service uptime and continuity features.
-Azure PaaS-based managed database options, such as Azure SQL Database, Azure Database for MySQL, and Azure Cosmos DB all offer 99.99% uptime service-level agreements.
-Conversely, IaaS-based SQL Server on Azure VMs offers single-instance service-level agreements of 99.95%.
-If your data cannot be modernized to use PaaS storage options, guaranteeing higher IaaS uptime will involve more complex data storage scenarios such as running SQL Server Always-on clusters and continuously syncing data between instances.
+Production applications usually require data storage that is highly available, offers always-on functionality and similar service uptime and continuity features.
+Azure PaaS-based managed database options, such as Azure SQL Database, Azure Database for MySQL, and Azure Cosmos DB all offer 99.99 percent uptime service-level agreements.
+Conversely, IaaS-based SQL Server on Azure VMs offers single-instance service-level agreements of 99.95 percent.
+If your data cannot be modernized to use PaaS storage options, guaranteeing higher IaaS uptime will involve more complex data storage scenarios such as running SQL Server Always On clusters and continuously syncing data between instances.
 This can involve significant hosting and maintenance costs, so balancing uptime requirements, modernization effort, and overall budgetary impact is important when considering your data migration options.

 Innovation and migration

-In line with the Cloud Adoption Frameworks emphasis on incremental migration efforts, an initial decision on migration strategy and tooling does not rule out future innovation efforts to update an application to take advantage of opportunities presented by the Azure platform.
-While an initial migration effort may primarily focus on rehosting using an IaaS approach, you should plan to revisit your cloud-hosted application portfolio regularly to investigate optimization opportunities.
+In line with the Cloud Adoption Framework's emphasis on incremental migration efforts, an initial decision on migration strategy and tooling does not rule out future innovation efforts to update an application to take advantage of opportunities presented by the Azure platform.
+While an initial migration effort might focus primarily on rehosting using an IaaS approach, you should plan to revisit your cloud-hosted application portfolio regularly to investigate optimization opportunities.